1:1 Mentorship + Placement Support

 Market timing

-Open headcount, hiring cycles, and team priorities.
+Open headcount, hiring cycles, team priorities, and company response windows.

 Interview readiness